atomicx6637/ba-architecture/ea-demand-management-program.md

 #### Complexity Assessment During Intake

-Complexity is initially self-assessed by the demand submitter using guided questions in the intake form, then validated during the **Screening** phase by EPMO and EA/DAR.
+Complexity is initially self-assessed by the demand submitter using guided questions in the intake form, then validated during the **Screening** phase by EA/DAR.
 If complexity is re-classified during screening, the demand may be **re-tiered** accordingly.

 **Complexity Escalation Triggers:**
 - Integration requirements exceed initial scope